-- assignments on time will result in either a "low pass" or an "F" (i.e. below 60 for undergraduate students) in students' final course grade.
-Academic honesty is highly valued by the instructor.
-Plagiarism (i.e. the use of other people's words and/or ideas without giving proper citation or acknowledgement) will result in an "F" (i.e. below 60 for undergraduate students) in students' course grade.
+- \\\Failure to submit practice exercises, homework assignments, and/or term project on time will result in either a "low pass" or an "F" (i.e. below 60 for undergraduate students) in students' final course grade. - \\\\Academic honesty is highly valued by the instructor.

+\\\Plagiarism (i.e. the use of other people's words and/or ideas without giving proper citation or acknowledgement) will result in an "F" (i.e. below 60 for undergraduate students) in students' course grade.
 Copying of other students' answers to practice exercises and/or homework assignments will also be considered plagiarism.
-Please be aware of it.
-Students are responsible for material and information covered in classes that they miss. 七、講義位址 http://
+Please be aware of it. - Students are responsible for material and information covered in classes that they miss.

+七、講義位址 http://